BinahUtuedor/binahutuedor.github.io/README.md

 *Data Source Specification (FROM):* Specified the tables used as data sources for retrieval

 **Project Description:**
-This project focuses on analyzing a comprehensive dataset containing detailed information about approximately 8,000 car records.
+This project focused on analyzing a comprehensive dataset containing detailed information about approximately 8,000 car records.
 The primary objective is to utilize SQL to extract meaningful insights regarding product demographics, performance metrics, and other relevant attributes.

 *Database Design and Implementation:* Develop a relational database schema to effectively store and manage the cars' data, ensuring normalization and referential integrity.

 *Data Analysis Using SQL:* Execute SQL queries to analyze various aspects of the dataset, including car demographics (e.g., make, year, number of seats, fuel type), and financial attributes (e.g., sales price, market value).

-*Insight Extraction:* Identify patterns and trends within the data, such as: The total number of cars available per year.
-The number of cars, segmented by fuel type, available per year.
+*Insight Extraction:* Identify patterns and trends within the data, such as: the total number of cars available per year; the number of cars, segmented by fuel type, available per year.

 *Reporting and Visualization:* Present the findings through comprehensive reports and visualizations to facilitate better understanding and decision-making.
-By the end of this project, we aim to have a fully functional SQL database capable of providing in-depth analysis of football cars data, offering valuable insights for stakeholders.
+By the end of this project, we aim to have a fully functional SQL database capable of providing in-depth analysis of car data, offering valuable insights for stakeholders.

 **Technology used:**
 SQL Server